HullUni-bioinformatics/ReproPhylo/README.md

 * List all seq features, with counts
 * List all CDS names, with counts
 * Allow selection of feature/CDS names

+## Basic manipulation and configuration of input
+Often raw data needs some tidying up.
+Could also use seqmagick package?